VMironiuk/milo-qtcwizard-installer/README.md

 ## Overview

 The installer installs Milo Code Database as a wizard for the Qt Creator.
 This means that you can create any projects of Milo Code Database from the Qt Creator.
 Also addition plugin will be installed.
-This plugin used for pages customization on the Qt Creator wizard.
+This plugin is used for pages customization of the Qt Creator wizard.

 ### Installation